bup/bup/Documentation/bup-fsck.1.md

 # NAME

-bup fsck - verify or repair a bup repository
+bup-fsck - verify or repair a bup repository

 # SYNOPSIS